kingmakercodes/project/README.md

 - **Deployment**: The project can be hosted on any web server or static site hosting service (e.g., GitHub Pages, Netlify).

 ## Future Enhancements
-- Implement a backend for user authentication and order processing.
+- Will implement a backend for user authentication and order processing.
-- Add a database to manage product inventory and user data.
+- To add a database to manage product inventory and user data.
-- Enhance the product page with filtering and sorting options.
+- Will enhance the product page with filtering and sorting options.
-- Improve accessibility features based on user feedback.
+- Will improve accessibility features based on user feedback.

 ## Conclusion
 This project aims to create a sophisticated online presence for "The Caveman - Luxury Timepieces," providing users with an engaging and seamless shopping experience.
 The structure and components are designed to be scalable and maintainable, allowing for future growth and enhancements.